logoDeveloper Hub

 Custom list

 For this tutorial, opt to use the first Ledger address, so enter at Use ledger address.
-Only this address is going to be able to add or remove validators, or create blockchains on the Subnet.
+Only this address is going to be able to add or remove validators, or create blockchains on the Avalanche L1.

 Your Subnet's control keys: [P-avax1ucykh6ls8thqpuwhg3vp8vvu6spg5e8tp8a25j]